-The Party submitting the appeal must set forth in detail the grounds for review and must attach all materials that he or she wishes to have considered in the appeal process.
+(ii) Opportunity of the Other Party to Review the Appeal.
 The Title IX Coordinator will provide an opportunity to review the appeal submitted by one Party to the other Party.
 This review will take place at a secure location and in a secure manner determined by the College.
-The other Party may submit materials that he or she wishes to have considered in the appeal process within seven (7) calendar days of receipt of the appeal.
-The appeal and appeal materials submitted by a Party may not exceed ten (10) double spaced pages (12-point font with one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator.
+The other Party may submit materials that he, she, or they wishes to have considered in the appeal process within seven (7) calendar days of receipt of the appeal, but is not required to do so.
+A Party's decision not to respond to an appeal shall not be considered evidence of agreement with the filed appeal.

-The Appellate Officer(s): In the instance of an appeal under this Section VII.B.7(a), the Title IX Coordinator will appoint one or more Appellate Officer or Officers (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on sexual misconduct cases and appeals; in any case involving a teaching faculty member, there will be a three Appellate Officer panel, including at least one tenured faculty member (selected by the Title IX Coordinator in consultation with the chair of the Committee on Faculty Affairs).
+- (iii) Page Limit.
+The appeal and appeal materials submitted by a Party may not exceed ten (10) double spaced pages (12-point font with one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator. - (iv) Appointment of Appellate Officers.
+The Appellate Officer(s): In the instance of an appeal under this Section VII.B.8(a), the Title IX Coordinator will appoint one or more Appellate Officers (the "Appellate Officer(s)") from a previously established pool of College employees who have received training on sexual misconduct cases and appeals; in any case involving a teaching faculty member, there will be a three-member Appellate Officer panel, including at least one tenured faculty member (selected by the Title IX Coordinator in consultation with the chair of the Committee on Faculty Affairs).
 The Title IX Coordinator will provide the Parties with the names of the assigned Appellate Officer(s) for their case.
 As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Appellate Officer(s), the Parties should inform the Title IX Coordinator in writing of any conflicts of interest in regard to the assigned Appellate Officer(s).
 The Title IX Coordinator will consider the nature of the conflict and determine if different individual(s) should be assigned as the Appellate Officer(s).
 The Title IX Coordinator may consult with other College personnel to discuss any conflicts of interest.
 The Title IX Coordinator's decision regarding any conflicts is final.